kristoff-it/ziggy/README.md

 about Ziggy Schemas.

-Note: struct names must be capitalized (ie start with an uppercase letter).
+Note: at the moment struct names must be capitalized (ie start with an uppercase letter), this might change in the future.

 #### Multiline String Literals
 Ziggy supports multiline string literals using the same notation used by Zig.